OpenGameDesign/OpenGDS/README.md

 #### Networking

 This specification defines the structures and services involved in communicating, synchronizing, and interpolating game state (events and character updates) in any game type.
 This specification depends on the Path and Math specifications.

+### Possible Specifications

+#### Input

+A specification which defines ways to handle, track, and utilize user input.
+This specification would aim to provide a generic implementation for input, combinations (^^vv<><>BA), cumulative (useful for networking), and state transforming (useful for replays and networking).

+#### Views

+A specification which defines ways to keep your rendering code separate from your game logic.
+This simplifies networking code (through decoupling), enables degradation in implementation based on whats supported by their machine, and allows you to reuse your code with a different graphics library.

+#### UI

+A specification which describes how user interface elements work (events), how to render them, how to create themes, manage their state, and provides definitions of commonly used elements and how they behave.

+#### Tasks

+A specification which describes how to offload game logic or background rendering to threads.
+These tasks are small items which can trigger other tasks.